arifkyi/PegasusSpyWare_Check_Android/README.md

 # Enable the ADB Mode in your android

-<b> Enable the ADB Mode in your Android with this video:</b> https://www.youtube.com/shorts/6yeNltxuEiQ <br>
+<b> before Enable the ADB Mode in your Android, you need to enable the USB debug mode
+  with this video:</b> https://www.youtube.com/shorts/6yeNltxuEiQ <br>

 after you enable the ADB Mode in your Android, then follow these steps <br>